 The studies that did exist were riddled with problems.
 Tapers moved faster than clinical practice recommends: many cut doses by 25–50% every one to two weeks.
 No studies evaluated hyperbolic “microtapering” approaches.

-Switching patients from short-acting to long-acting benzodiazepines like diazepam for tapering is common practice, but no controlled data support it.
-Most participants were women over 50, with benzodiazepine use histories ranging from 2 to more than 20 years.
+Most studies involved women over 50, with benzodiazepine use histories ranging from 2 to more than 20 years.
 However, older age adults were underrepresented.

 Risks of Tapering